serengetijade/Project_ASP.NET_EF_Website/README.md

 Upon successful completion of the AJAX call, another javascript method is called to render the comment values as html within the view.

-## Asynchronously update the view with user input, AJAX, and JQuery to display comments and subcomments.
+## Asynchronously Update Views to Display Comments and Subcomments
 In order to display the new comments and subcomments without having to reload the page, the AJAX call, after successfully creating a new comment, calls another method to insert html into the document view.
 As the view loops through each model object to render the page, there is an inner loop to check to see if another comment has a CommentRef parameter whose value matches the CommentId.
 If that other comment matches, it is a sub comment and displays in the subcomment section.
 But that only happens after the page is refreshed the model is looped through again; JavaScript and JQuery take the Json result from the asyncCreateComment method, detailed above, and insert it into a jQuery statement that renders it as html and inserts it into the document.
 The location for each insertion is defined by the id/ref passed along when the AJAX method is called.
 Each comment has a unique #comment-Id html id name associated with it.

 https://github.com/serengetijade/Project_ASP.NET_EF_Website/blob/d6064bad2e2c9603a1e13b380321dc4b9c5b8a7c/Scripts/Blog.js#L98-L152